dart-lang/language/working/augmentations/feature-specification.md

         the argument list *A* and type arguments *T* to the *augmented parameter list* of *C*<sub>*top*</sub> and type parameters of *C<sub>top</sub>*.
-This creates a runtime parameter scope which has the runtime class scope as parent scope (the lexical scope of the class, except that type parameters of the class are bound to the runtime type arguments of those parameters for the instance *o*).
+This creates a runtime parameter scope which has the runtime body scope as parent scope (the lexical scope of the class, except that type parameters of the class are bound to the runtime type arguments of those parameters for the instance *o*).
     *   Execute the body *B* in this parameter scope, with `this` bound to *o*.